Raksha-Sahyadri-ECE/VSDSquadron_Project/Task4/Report.md

 1. Clone or download this repository.
 2. Connect your sensor to the appropriate FPGA GPIO.
-3. Synthesize the design using [Yosys/NextPNR](https://github.com/YosysHQ/nextpnr) or a toolchain like [icestorm](https://github.com/cliffordwolf/icestorm).
-4. Flash the bitstream to the VSDSquadron FM board.
+3. Flash the bitstream to the VSDSquadron FM board.
-5. Connect the board to your PC via USB.
+4. Connect the board to your PC via USB.

 ---